 To celebrate the 10-year anniversary of her Best of Award of Excellence–winning Atelier Crenn in San Francisco, chef Dominique Crenn is hosting a 12-day dinner series through a Casa Crenn pop-up in Baja California Sur.

-This spring at luxury resort Montage Los Cabos, the dinners will each feature a 10-course menu of Crenn’s signature dishes, with twists by chefs Xavier Salomon and Juan Contreras.
+Starting June 15th at luxury resort Montage Los Cabos, the dinners will each feature a 10-course menu of Crenn’s signature dishes, with twists by chefs Xavier Salomon and Juan Contreras.
 The meals will be seafood and vegetable–focused, and highlight local ingredients based on partnerships with farmers.
 “Through our travels along the Baja coast, we have been fortunate to connect with amazing farmers and producers and are looking forward to collaborating with them for this event,” Crenn's project manager and executive assistant, Nicole Dort, told Wine Spectator via email.

 The wine list was built by Atelier Crenn lead sommelier Rachel Coe.
 It will feature wines from the state of California and local Baja producers, with an emphasis on organic selections.
 "Diversity is also vital as we strive to source wines that feature different areas and different techniques, as well as highlighting the many talented female vignerons and artists," Dort said.